Key Takeaway

 Can men experience hair loss from Ozempic?

 Yes.
 Telogen effluvium affects both men and women.
-However, in men, it can be harder to distinguish from male pattern baldness (androgenetic alopecia), which is caused by genetics and hormones rather than weight loss.
+But in men, it can be harder to distinguish from male pattern baldness (androgenetic alopecia), which is caused by genetics and hormones rather than weight loss.
 If hair loss follows a receding or thinning pattern typical of male pattern baldness, it may not be related to Ozempic at all.

 Does Ozempic interact with hair loss treatments like minoxidil?